You won’t believe how different homemade nacho chips taste from the store bought kind! There’s truly nothing like them.

 In this easy recipe, I’ll show you how to make crispy, salty, golden brown tortilla chips with only a few ingredients.

+Once you’ve made your own nacho chips at home, it’s tough to go back to grocery store chips.
 Get ready to change your chip game forever!

-But the mother of all chips are these Homemade Tortilla Chips.
-Once you’ve made your own tortilla chips at home, it’s tough to go back to store-bought chips.

-There are two ways to make your own homemade tortilla chips.
-One way is from scratch – meaning, you’ve made the tortillas using masa harina, pressed them in a tortilla press, cooked them and then turned them into chips.
+One way is from scratch – meaning, you’ve made homemade tortillas using masa harina, pressed them in a tortilla press, cooked them and then turned them into chips.

 The other way – the easier way – is to start with pre-made corn tortillas.
 And that’s what we’re doing here.
 So you’ll only need four simple ingredients: